AnthonySteele/anthonysteele.github.io/AsyncResync.md

 * [Async in C# - The Good, the Bad and the Ugly - slides from a talk by Stuart Lang](https://speakerdeck.com/slang25/async-in-c-number-the-good-the-bad-and-the-ugly)

 * [The Microsoft.VisualStudio.Threading library](https://github.com/Microsoft/vs-threading/)

+Thanks to [Stuart Lang](https://github.com/slang25) for correcting mistakes and explaining complexities.